do-/node-doix/README.md

 # tl;dr

-For a kick start, you may take [doix-http](https://github.com/do-/node-doix-http/wiki), make a tiny Web service and play with it.

-Probably, at some point you'll need database connectivity: then use [doix-db](https://github.com/do-/node-doix-db/wiki).
+You may clone [the sample application](https://github.com/do-/node-doix-template-app) and play with it consulting the [step by step guide](https://github.com/do-/node-doix-template-app/wiki).

 # Description